loopbackio/loopback.io/pages/en/lb4/Routes.md

 ## Parameters

-`name`, in the example above, is a Parameter.
+In the example above, `name` is a Parameter.
 Parameters are values, usually parsed from a `Request` by a `Sequence`, passed as arguments to an Operation.
 Parameters are defined as part of a `Route` using the OpenAPI specification.
 They can be parsed from the following parts of the `Request`:

  - `body`
  - `query` string